 Can I Cook My Frozen Patties To Medium-Rare?

-The recommendation for grilling frozen burger patties is to cook them to 165°F. Especially when cooking from frozen, the meat will stay in the danger zone of 40°-140°F for a longer period of time.
+The recommendation for grilling frozen meat patties is to cook them to 165°F. Especially when cooking from frozen, the meat will stay in the danger zone of 40°-140°F for a longer period of time.
 While that may upset a lot of people who prefer their burgers somewhere between medium-rare and medium, food safety has to be a priority.

-So while we recommend cooking for about 15 minutes, the most important determining factor of how long frozen hamburger patties is the internal temperature.
+So while we recommend cooking for about 15 minutes, the most important determining factor of how long to grill frozen hamburger patties is the internal temperature.
 Which means you need to monitor your burgers accurately.

 You Need An Instant-Read Thermometer

 Whether you’re grilling frozen burgers or anything else, you want to make sure you’re grilling the meat properly.
-You need a good instant-read thermometer in your arsenal.
+You need a good instant-read meat thermometer in your arsenal.
 Two of our favorites are the Thermapen ONE and the ChefsTemp Finaltouch X10 thermometer.
 Whether you use one of these or any others, make sure you have it handy.
 You’ll be grilling frozen burgers until they hit 160°-162°F and thermal carryover will take care of the rest.

 Season Your Frozen Burgers